tmcd82070/SDrawNPS/README.md

 * `install.packages( c("RGtk2", "spsurvey", "rgdal", "rgeos", "sp"), repos="http://cran.r-project.org")`

 # After installation
-Issue `library(SDraw)` at the command prompt.
+Issue `library(SDrawGUI)` at the command prompt.
 The first time you do this, R will ask whether you want to install the GTK+ runtime library.
 Say 'yes'.
 At the end of this, R may give you some sort of error.
 Ignore it.
 Restart R.

 Re-start R and issue `library(SDrawGUI)`.
 An 'SDrawGUI' menu item will appear in your R gui if you are using Windows and the default R console.
 From the "SDrawGUI" menu, choose the appropriate action.
 The dialog boxes that pop up should be self explanatory.
 See `help(package="SDrawGUI")` for a list of functions.
-The functions that open the dialog boxes are `equi.GUI()`, `stratified.GUI()`, `unequal.GUI()`, and `analysis.GUI`.
+The functions that open the dialog boxes are `equi.GUI()`, `stratified.GUI()`, `unequal.GUI()`, and `analysis.GUI()`.

 # Bugs